pavan485/Python-Influx/README.md

 ### Configuration
 In the 'config_influx.yaml' file under config sub-directory, enter your [Catchpoint API consumer key and secret](https://portal.catchpoint.com/ui/Content/Administration/ApiDetail.aspx)
-In the tests object of the 'config_catchpoint.yaml' file, enter the test IDs you want to pull the data for in a dictionary of array format.
+In the test_ids object of the 'config_catchpoint.yaml' file, enter the test IDs you want to pull the data for in a dictionary of array format.

 *Example:*